J&J Medical Connect

 PsABIOnd

-Siebert et al (2024)1 and Gossec et al (2024)2 conducted a 6-month interim analysis of an ongoing, prospective, observational, international study (PsABIOnd) to evaluate the treatment persistence, treatment effectiveness, and safety outcomes in patients with PsA who initiated SC TREMFYA or SC IL-17i.
+Gossec et al (2026)1 conducted a 12-month analysis of an ongoing, prospective, observational, international study (PsABIOnd) to evaluate treatment persistence, treatment effectiveness, patient-reported outcomes, and safety outcomes in patients with PsA who initiated SC TREMFYA or SC IL-17i.

 Study Design/Methods

-• Adult patients with a confirmed diagnosis of PsA initiating treatment with SC TREMFYA or a SC IL-17i as the first to fourth-line biologic therapy (monotherapy or in combination with other agents) between March 2023 and January 2024 per standard of care were included in the study.1,2
+• Adult patients with a confirmed diagnosis of PsA initiating treatment with TREMFYA or an IL-17i as first- to fourth-line biologic therapy (as monotherapy or in combination with other agents) per standard of care were included in the study.

 • The study visit schedule is summarized in Figure: PsABIOnd Visit Schedule.

-• Persistence with SC TREMFYA and SC IL-17i was evaluated over 6 months by using Kaplan-Meier (KM) analysis and was defined as the time from the first administration of the initial treatment line to the date of the last dose plus 1 dosing interval or until the initiation of a subsequent treatment.2
+• Persistence with TREMFYA and IL-17i over 12 months was evaluated using Kaplan-Meier (KM) analysis and defined as the time from the date of the first treatment administration to the date of the last treatment dose of the initial treatment line administration plus 1 dosing interval or until start of subsequent treatment.

-• Electronic patient-reported outcomes (ePROs), including Psoriatic Arthritis Impact of Disease-12 (PsAID-12)
+• Psoriatic Arthritis Impact of Disease-12 (PsAID-12) minimal clinically important improvement (MCII) decrease ≥1.4

 Results